SOTAlign: Semi-Supervised Alignment of Unimodal Vision and Language Models via Optimal Transport: Related Work

-Subsequent work has focused on scaling data and refining contrastive objectives to improve performance.
-ALIGN \citep{jia2021align} leveraged noisy web-scale supervision, while SigLIP \citep{zhai2023siglip} and SigLIPv2 \citep{tschannen2025siglip2} introduced alternative losses and massive multilingual datasets, with SigLIPv2 training on WebLI, comprising 10 billion images and 12 billion alt-texts across 109 languages.
+\mypar{Vision--Language Models.} VLMs learn a joint embedding space for images and text, enabling zero-shot transfer across downstream tasks.
+CLIP \citep{radford2021clip} established this paradigm through large-scale contrastive pretraining on 400 million image--text pairs.
+Subsequent work, including ALIGN \citep{jia2021align}, SigLIP \citep{zhai2023siglip}, and SigLIP 2 \citep{tschannen2025siglip2}, focused on scaling data and refining contrastive objectives to improve performance.
 These efforts are consistent with empirical scaling laws observed for CLIP-style models \citep{cherti2023reproducible}, but also highlight a central limitation: achieving state-of-the-art performance \emph{requires millions or billions of paired samples}, which is impractical in many settings and modalities.

 More recently, OT-CLIP \citep{shi2024otclip} proposed an Optimal Transport (OT) interpretation of the InfoNCE objective \citep{oord2018infonce}, viewing contrastive learning as inverse OT with a fixed identity transport plan.
 We adopt this perspective in the present work, but extend it beyond fully supervised settings by allowing target transport plans that are not restricted to the identity.
 Moreover, we derive an explicit expression for the gradient of the resulting objective (Theorem~\ref{th:gradient}), removing the memory bottlenecks that have limited OT-based approaches to small batch sizes.